 HPLC Analysis: HPLC ‘fingerprint’ Fig. 1 and Table 2 of the methanolic extract of Thevetia peruviana leaves showed seven peaks with retention times (min.)
 1.6, 2.3, 2.4, 3.1, 6.3, 7.5 and 10.3 at the wavelength of 202 nm.
 HPLC analysis of the sample revealed the presence of multiple phytosterols.

 TABLE 2: HPLC PEAK INFO

-DISCUSSION: Plants synthesize variety of phytochemicals as part of their metabolic activities.
+DISCUSSION: Plants synthesize a variety of phytochemicals as part of their metabolic activities.
 It has been widely observed and accepted that the medicinal value of plants lies in these phytochemicals.
 Chemical profile of a single plant may vary over time as to changing conditions.
 Plant scientists and natural products chemists are combing the flora for the phytochemicals, which could be developed for the treatment of various diseases.